 and how sadly strange and dirty things seem to him.

 Children wrote and drew pictures.
-A particular

 drawing that caught my eye is a simple picture of green leaves.